enpjp/MBSE.utils/README.md

     install(dependencies = TRUE, build_vignettes = TRUE)

 But take care if you use `build_vignettes()` as, apparently, bad things can happen to the state of package code.

+To read vignettes use: `browseVignettes("MBSE.utils")` which will give you a choice of HTML for reading and R code fro copying snippets.